Your Laptop Already Outperforms Most Cloud Services

-There is a common assumption that running AI models requires a server room, a cloud subscription, or at least a GPU that costs more than your car.
-In 2026, that assumption is wrong.
-Two consumer-grade graphics cards can now match the performance of a $25,000 data centre card at roughly a quarter of the cost, and the software to make it work fits in a single terminal command.
+The assumption that running AI models requires a server room, cloud subscription, or GPU costing more than your car is now thoroughly outdated.
+Two consumer-grade graphics cards can match the performance of a $25,000 data centre card at roughly a quarter of the cost, and the software to make it work fits in a single terminal command.

-The shift towards local AI is not just about saving money.
-It is about privacy, speed, and control.
-When you run a model on your own machine, your data never leaves your computer.
-There is no API call, no usage limit, no terms of service that might change next month.
-For anyone working with sensitive documents, proprietary code, or personal information, that matters.
+The shift towards local AI isn't just about saving money.
+It's about privacy, speed, and control.
+When you run models on your own machine, your data never leaves your computer.
+There's no API call, no usage limit, no terms of service that might change next month.

 LM Studio provides a graphical interface for people who prefer clicking to typing.
-It lets you browse, download, and run models from a visual catalogue, adjust settings like temperature and context length, and chat with models through a clean interface.
-It also offers an OpenAI-compatible API endpoint, which means you can point existing tools and scripts at your local model instead of paying for cloud API calls.
+It lets you browse, download, and run models from a visual catalogue, adjust settings like temperature and context length, and chat through a clean interface.

 "The shift from 'can it run locally?' to 'should I still be paying for cloud?' happened faster than anyone predicted.
 Consumer hardware caught up with model efficiency, and the tools caught up with consumer expectations." - George Hotz, CEO, Comma.ai and Tiny Corp